 Over the course of 30 days and 240 hours of instruction, students will learn the art of umpiring through three main components: classroom training, cage instruction, and field work.

-On Monday through Friday, students start the day with classroom training.
+Monday through Saturday, students start the day with classroom training.
 After a comprehensive exam covering the Official Baseball Rules and mechanics of the Two-Umpire System, students will head out to practice their new knowledge, in the cage and on the field.

-Much like school, classroom sessions for our Professional Course begin at 9 a.m., Monday through Friday.
-Attendance is taken by roll call, followed by class announcements and a view of the previous day’s coursework.
+Much like school, classroom sessions for our Professional Course begin at 9 a.m., Monday through Saturday.
+Attendance is taken by roll call, followed by class announcements and a review of the previous day’s coursework.
 We then discuss terms and methods, along with questions and answers to give you added clarity on what we are studying.

 These days will include lectures on rules/interpretations/procedures, as well as readings and discussions of the Official Baseball Rules and various interpretation manuals.
 We will also cover the Two-Umpire System on the board and electronically, so that you may better understand the mechanics used at school and throughout the first year of your career.
 We will review this system, which was conceived and developed by Harry Wendelstedt, in a number of formats.